Click on SITE MAP to navigate the pages Back to Home Page Contact David

 We played this venue for some four years, and rapidly built up a cult following, especially amongst the local bikers, and many a rock and roll night was preceded by me riding a motorbike through the pub, and onto the stage via a ramp -exhaust smoke choking the front row of a packed house!
 The audiences were also treated to some crazy nights, including a tribute to Screaming Lord Sutch, as I was borne through the crowd, in a coffin carried by a few Hells Angels, before launching into a mad show, full of blood, guts and all kinds of horror!
 Other nights saw fireworks being let off and nearly setting the place alight plus all manner of wacky stunts that drew the crowds from all over the area.
 We organised talent nights and even booked a stripper on another show - this packed the place out, but got us into trouble with the local authorities when they found out!

 Other gimmicks included me singing 'Jailer Bring Me Water' which resulted in my getting drenched with a soda syphon!
 Another much-repeated request was for 'The Ballad of Bonnie & Clyde' - the finale seeing me get 'shot' all over the stage and writhing across the floor, and many more daft ideas that used to guarantee a packed room.
 Another memorable feature was a tribute to The Crazy World of Arthur Brown - another eccentric who had a massive number one hit in '68 with 'Fire'.
 This saw me stripped to the waist, with black cloak and appropriate facepaint, as I proceeded to knock out this great classic song.
-The room was blacked out and lit by a couple of burning cauldrons by the front of the stage, and I then chucked handfuls of gunpowder into the flames, which nearly blew the low ceiling tiles off as well as nearly catching the whole building alight!
+The room was blacked out and lit by a couple of burning cauldrons by the front of the stage, and I then chucked handfuls of gunpowder into the flames, which nearly blew the low polystyrene ceiling tiles off as well as nearly catching the whole building alight!
+Many people thought I was on drugs with these crazy stunts but all part of the fun and our need to really entertain the crowd on top of the music.

 I had always been telling gags from an early age and was well known for crazy stage antics, so felt that I needed to branch out on my own to develop the comedy side.
 We changed our name to its final and prophetic label of.......
 THE END, and I was now looking to spread my wings after many great years on the group scene.
 I left in 1972 to pursue a solo comedy career and the group carried on for a short while, before going their own separate ways, but I still keep in touch with them and other local musos from those Swinging Sixties!